For the purposes of this document, the following definitions shall apply:

-Ombudsperson: The University Ombudsperson is a senior faculty member or executive manager who assists members of the MSU community in resolving complaints or concerns confidentially, informally, impartially, and independently.
+Ombudsperson: The University Ombudsperson, a senior faculty member or executive manager who assists members of the MSU community in resolving complaints or concerns confidentially, informally, impartially, and independently.

 Penalty Grade: A grade assigned to a student by a faculty member based on a charge of academic misconduct.

 Preponderance of the Evidence: Evidence that is more convincing, more credible, and of greater weight.

 President: The President of Michigan State University or the President’s designee.

 Professional Standards: Codes of expected professional conduct, sometimes referred to as honor codes.

 Provost: The Provost of Michigan State University, the Office of the Provost, or a designee of the Provost.

 Respondent: An individual or group against whom or which a complaint or grievance is filed.

 RHA/Residence Halls Association: The residence halls governing body.